Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Time Series Classification Algorithms

 \subsubsection{Generalised Signatures}

 Generalised signatures are a set of feature extraction techniques based on rough path theory.
 The generalised signature method~\citep{morrill20generalised} and the accompanying canonical signature pipeline can be used as a transformation for classification.
 Signatures are collections of ordered cross-moments.
 The pipeline begins by applying two augmentations.
 The basepoint augmentation simply adds a zero at the beginning of the time series, making the signature sensitive to translations of the time series.
 The time augmentation adds the series timestamps as an extra coordinate to guarantee that each signature is unique and obtain information about the parameterisation of the time series.
 A hierarchical window is run over the two augmented series, with the signature transform being applied to each window.
 The output for each window is then concatenated into a feature vector.
+The features are used to build a Random Forest classifier.
+The transformation was primarily developed for MTSC, but can be applied to univariate series.